Donald Trump: Minnesota Should Investigate 'Totally Illegal' Ballot Harvesting Scheme

 — Donald J. Trump (@realDonaldTrump) September 28, 2020

-The Projet Veritas video reveals an operative connected to Rep. Ilhan Omar (D-MN) bragging on Instagram of all the ballots he acquired.
+The Project Veritas video reveals an operative connected to Rep. Ilhan Omar (D-MN) bragging on Instagram of all the ballots he acquired.

 “Numbers do not lie.
 Numbers do not lie. … You can see my car is full.
 All these here are absentee ballots.
 Can’t you see?
-Look at all these; my car is full,” Mohamed can be heard saying in the video.
+Look at all these; my car is full,” Liban Mohamed can be heard saying in the video.

 James O’Keefe, the founder and CEO of Project Veritas, also reveals organizers in three locations in Ward 6 of Minneapolis work to acquire ballots from senior citizens and others and submit them in an election.